kingluddite/web-dev-notes/full-stack/meteor/udemy/meteor-react-amead/03-notes-app/03-notes-app/05-selecting-notes.md

 });
 ```

-* The above code handles all 3 points mentioned above
+* The above code handles all three points mentioned above
 * We just created a new route so we need to set that up inside `routes.js`

 `routes.js`